IdaHolmen/Inspiration-site/README.md

 It has 5 different categories with links to other sites that can help the developer out if they need inspiration.

 To use simply enter the page and select which category you need inspiration from.
-For example hover effects or simply cool animations.
+For example you could get some hover effects or practice flexbox.
+I have also linked to norwegian firms who does digital design under "Design".
+Under "Colors" you can discover different color palettes and find out which colors go with eachother.

 If you need help with the site, contact the author Ida Amundsen Holmen on github https://github.com/IdaHolmen.